Dynamical deconfinement transition driven by density of excitations

 Our study opens up promising avenues for both theoretical exploration and experimental verification.
 The identification of the initial density as a key parameter influencing the deconfinement transition offers a new direction for experimental investigations in various AMO platforms\cite{DYN_PT_expt_1,DYN_PT_expt_2,LRIM_CONF_expt,LRIM_EXPT1,LRIM_EXPT2,LRIM_EXPT3,LRIM_EXPT4,LRIM_EXPT5,LRIM_EXPT6}.
 Moreover, the implications of our results extend beyond the regime of condensed matter physics, resonating with the study of confinement in lattice gauge theories \cite{LGT_CONF1,LGT_CONF2,LGT_CONF3,LGT_CONF4,LGT_CONF5,LGT_CONF6,LGT_CONF7}.

-\acknowledgements \textbf{Acknowledgements}: We acknowledge fruitful discussion with Guido Pagano regarding experimental realization of our work in trapped-ion platform.
+\acknowledgements \textbf{Acknowledgements}: We acknowledge discussion with Guido Pagano regarding experimental realization of our work in trapped-ion platform.
+We also acknowledge Alvise Bastianello and Alessio Lerose for fruitful discussion regarding the theoretical aspects of confinement and thermalization.
 E.T. acknowledge support from the MIUR Programme FARE (MEPH), and from QUANTERA DYNAMITE PCI2022-132919.
-M.C. acknowledge support from the PNRR MUR project PE0000023-NQSTI.
+M.C. acknowledge support from the PNRR MUR project PE0000023-NQSTI and by the PRIN 2022 (2022R35ZBF) - PE2 - ``ManyQLowD''.